 Some curious Facts in holy week-

 2. We tell our children do not go in the beach or river on holy thursday or holy Friday, they may become a fish if they swim on these days.
-See my Note where I mentioning some of our Traditional Meals in Easter week and enjoy eating.

 3. Drive a vehicle during holy week is a sin.
 Some small towns put nails in the streets to anyone who desides to do it.